marcelcases/pattern-recognition-neural-network/README.md

 # Pattern recognition with Single Layer Neural Network

 The objective of this project is to develop a Single Layer Neural Network (SLNN) to recognize sets of digits (0 to 9) from blurry images pseudo-randomly generated with Gaussian blur techniques.
-It is part of the course on unconstrained optimization.
+It is part of the course on unconstrained, non-linear optimization.

 ## About